-As discussed above, the COVID-19 pandemic outbreak has adversely impacted states and cities where the Company's tenants operate their businesses and where the Company's properties are located.
+As discussed above, the COVID-19 pandemic has adversely impacted states and cities where the Company's tenants operate their businesses and where the Company's properties are located.
 The COVID-19 pandemic could have a material adverse effect on the Company's financial condition, results of operations and cash flows as the reduced economic activity severely impacts certain of the Company's tenants' businesses, financial condition and liquidity and may cause certain tenants to be unable to meet their obligations to the Company in full.
 Closures by the Company's tenants of their stores could reduce the Company's cash flows, which could impact the Company's ability to continue paying dividends to its stockholders at expected levels.
 Given the uncertainty related to the COVID-19 pandemic, the Company has temporarily suspended quarterly dividend distributions.
-Going forward, the Company's board of directors will continue to evaluate the Company's dividend policy.
+Going forward, the Company's board of directors will continue to evaluate the Company's dividend policy specifically, in relation to the Company's estimate of taxable income for the fiscal year ending December 31, 2020.
 The Company intends to continue to operate its business in a manner that will allow it to qualify as a REIT for U.S. federal income tax requirements.